Has Egypt long been on your family bucket list? Make this the year you stop dreaming and start planning!

 Hurghada & The Red Sea

-Many will book stand-alone trips to Hurghada to enjoy the beautiful beaches and warm waters of the Red Sea.
+Many will book stand-alone trips to Hurghada to enjoy the Red Sea’s beautiful beaches and warm waters.
 You can theoretically day trip from Hurghada to Luxor but be mindful it’s a VERY long day with kids; we’d consider the two different destinations.
 Highlights in and around Hurghada include:

 - Red sea snorkelling and scuba diving